 SWIP is governed by a steering group made up of 15 members who represent a cross section of specialist fields from the region, and representatives from across industry, business and local government.

-SWIP Role: Chair and Energy Sector
+SWIP Role: Chair and Local Government Sector

 BA (Hons) MA FRSA